ReallyNeedCash - Beginner's Guide to Cash App & NetSpend

 Cash App Circle and Wheel Game

-If you have a hard time understanding the above MLM scheme, let me explain to you another example to explains the process of earning a profit with the Cash App Circle/ Wheel Pyramid Scheme.
+If you have a hard time understanding the above MLM scheme, let me explain to you another example to explain the process of earning a profit with the Cash App Circle/ Wheel Pyramid Scheme.

 Let’s say there are 9 participants in the “wheel” with one person in the middle and the others in the outer circle.
 Everyone chips in $200 and the total amount goes to the inner figure.